Tandon Mathematics Honors Program

 - Complete an Honors Math Project.
 It is the responsibility of the student to apply to and secure a project to be completed before graduation.
 The Honors Math Project can be satisfied by completing one of the following options:

-- Participation in the Tandon Undergraduate Summer Research Program (UGSRP).
+- Participation in the Tandon Undergraduate Summer Research Program (UGSRP) in mathematics.

 - Participation in the Courant Mathematics Summer Undergraduate Research Experience(S.U.R.E.) program under individual faculty supervision.
 Students who participate in this program are required to present their research at Courant's undergraduate research forum in the fall semester of their senior year.
 Students who participate in S.U.R.E. receive financial support for the summer.